google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_stackAllocByte

-Allocate a number of bytes on :ref:`mjData` stack at a specific alignment.
+Allocate a number of bytes on mjData stack at a specific alignment.
 Call mju_error on stack overflow.

 .. _mj_stackAllocNum: